How Secure Are Insurance Agency Management Systems?

 Two-step / Two-factor authentication = a second line of defense beyond your username and password; many services send you a unique link or text message that you can utilize to gain access to your account

-IP restriction = (sometimes called whitelisting) is only allowing certain IP addresses to log in to your account (ie. home, office, etc)
+IP restriction = (sometimes called whitelisting) only allows specific IP addresses to log in to your account (i.e. home, office, etc.)

 Questions to Ask:

-• How are my data/files protected in-transit and at rest?
+- How are data/files protected in transit and at rest?

 This is the nitty gritty because it’s the area most people ask about, but it’s also potentially the most misunderstood.
-In short, you want a vendor who knows exactly how your data is encrypted, and you want a vendor who provides two-step or two-factor authentication.
+In short, you want a vendor who knows exactly how your data is encrypted and who provides two-step or two-factor authentication.
 These are both solid ways to guard against those who shouldn’t be accessing your data.

 4. Data Privacy & Ownership

-Data privacy and ownership of your data, in general, was covered above and is covered in detail within a vendor's SOC 2 report, but what we're talking about here is at the agency level.
+We covered data privacy and ownership of your data, in general, above and this information is covered in detail within a vendor's SOC 2 report.
+However, there are additional areas to cover about access from within your own company and overall data ownership.

 Terms to Know: